richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 Indicate how many days the Team Conversations Window should remain open for.
 This drives the reminder schedule for Team Conversations.
 Even after the Team Conversation window closes users can still access their Team Conversation via My Surveys.
 Once set, the program indicates the conversation start and end date scheduled and how many days remain.

->[!TIP]
+> [!TIP]
->The default response window is 28 days, although the window can be set for up to 180 days.
-Response window refers to the number of days the survey is open to responders and is not specific to Team Conversations.
+> The default response window is 28 days, although the window can be set for up to 180 days.
+Response window refers to the number of days the survey is open to responders and isn't specific to Team Conversations.

 ### Reporting page